Mlc01dev/MZ-Xploits/surprise_famil/README.md

 pip3 install -r requirements.txt
 ```

-After installing the dependencies, run this command to get help onto how to use the tool.
+After installing the dependencies, you can run this command to get help onto how to use the tool.

 ```sh
 python3 create_sfm.py -h